health Lowering cholesterol information

 High cholesterol is caused by eating a diet too high in cholesterol and saturated fat or by having an inherited condition that causes elevated cholesterol levels.

-Treatment includes eating a more healthful diet, increasing physical activity, and possibly taking cholesterol-lowering medications.
+The best way to lower your cholesterol includes eating a more healthful diet, increasing physical activity, and possibly taking medications and cholesterol-lowering supplements.

 A blood test can determine whether you have high cholesterol.
 Cholesterol is measured in milligrams per deciliter (mg/dL) or millimoles per liter (mmol/L).